Interacting with the Model Tree

 Another important part of the model tree are the CAD Views of a model.
 Let's add those to the DOM as well.
 For that we will be using a different model that has CAD Views embedded which can be found here:

-Make sure to load this file instead of microengine on startup:
+Copy this file into the data folder, and make sure to load this file instead of microengine on startup:

 To gather the CAD Views we create another very straightforward function.
 As you can see CAD Views are queried via a separate function call and are not part of the main tree (add as a member function to ModelTree):